Steve Amosson, Stanley Bevers, Jackie Smith,

 Master Marketer has evolved beyond just the eight day training into a program that supports its graduate’s efforts to extend the technical expertise they have gained through the provision of human resources and educational materials.
 These resources reinforce, enhance, and improve the efficiency of the educational experience of the Master Marketer graduates and the marketing club participants.
 Annual follow-up conferences buttress key concepts learned in the program.
 The Risk Management Education Curriculum Guide is the most comprehensive educational resource of its kind.
 The Marketing Club Cookbook gives a blueprint to marketing club success for the graduate.
 The Master Marketer Newsletter keeps graduates well informed on the progress of the program.
 Finally, the Master Marketer Web Site pulls all these materials together and provides additional resources for the graduates and club participants alike.
 For more information on the Master Marketer Program and for a program schedule, please visit the menu on the side bar.

 The Master Marketer Program is truly an Industry – Extension partnership.
 Without the initial grants received from the Texas Corn Producers Board and the Texas Wheat Producers Board, the Master Marketer Program would not exist.
-Their continued support through Texas A&M AgriLife Extension Service and the addition of grants from the USDA-Risk Management Agency, Texas Farm Bureau, the Cotton State Support Committee, and Texas Grain Sorghum Producers Board as statewide sponsors enabled the program to develop across Texas.
+Their continued support through Texas A&M AgriLife Extension Service and the addition of grants from the USDA-Southern Risk Management Education Center, Texas Farm Bureau, the Cotton State Support Committee, Texas Grain Sorghum Producers Board, and Capital Farm Credit as statewide sponsors enabled the program to develop across Texas.
 These “alliances” and the overall success of the program have been invaluable in leveraging funds from other sources.
 Industry partnerships have been critical in widening the Master Marketer education concept to reach audiences in allied industries.
 Those partnerships and others will be critical in maintaining, enhancing and expanding this highly successful effort.

 The Master Marketer Program has been recognized as the top Extension program in the country in the area of economic training by the American Agricultural Economics Association (1998) and the USDA – Cooperative State Research, Education, and Extension Service (2000).
 Minnesota, Montana, South Dakota, North Dakota among other states have initiated similar programs patterned after the Master Marketer Program.